-I do not think that positive thinking means you only have bright happy thoughts, because that would be impossible.
-Everyone has darker thoughts each and every day, you almost can’t help it.
-Our ego has been building protective thoughts our entire lives.
+I don’t think that positive thinking means you only have bright happy thoughts because that would be impossible and unrealistic.
+Everyone has darker thoughts each and every day, you really can’t help it.
+Our ego has been building protective thoughts our entire lives and some of these are not very nice.
 Your ego and its voice are designed to keep you safe.

 Your ego is conditioned by your experience, so if you gave something your all and failed, this is fodder for the ego to tell you the next time you want to put everything into something, negative thoughts about you and your ability.
 From what I have read most of these conditioning experiences happen early on in life, but all of life’s adventures can add to it.
 Learning to recognize and ignore this voice is the key to positive thinking to me.

 We all make choices that we know weren’t good.
 I know I have, and in hindsight, I can’t believe how foolish and thoughtless some decisions were.
 What was I thinking?
 I used to beat myself up all the time about these choices, and they were a part of my daily existence.

 Positive thinking does not mean to forget or overlook these negative/poor choices, it is a way to put them into proper perspective.
 Accept that these things happened, then leave them in the past where they belong, because no amount of second guessing, longing, or fantasy replay in your head is going to change what happened in the past.

 All that you can control is what you think about that situation.
 This doesn’t mean sugar coat it or ignore it, but to deal with it process it and move on.

 I think that there are two schools of thought and emotion.
 They come from a place of love or a place of fear.
 You can imagine that love brings with it peace, understanding, empathy, sympathy, kindness, hope, truth and of course love.
 Fear brings hate, doubt, anger, jealousy, resentment, lies, inferiority and ego.